 And here is an audio file so you can practice along.

 The important thing to pay attention to while doing the exercise, is to make sure you keep your body quite still as you're singing.

 It's important to keep your body still while you do the exercise, because it's your vocal chords that control what note you're hitting.

 Many singers will tend to move their jaw around, their head around, and even their whole body to try and get their notes.

 This is counter productive because the only thing that has the ability to adjust the note is your vocal chords.

-Doing the exercise in the video above will help you, because by keeping everything else still, you get an understanding of how your vocal chords feel when they are making their adjustments.
+Doing the exercise in the video above will help you, because by keeping everything else still, you get an understanding of how your vocal chords (or vocal folds) feel when they are making their adjustments.

 The other important factor to hitting your notes in tune is you need to be able to hear your voice, and exactly what pitch it is on.

 The best way for improving your ear for pitch is to focus your hearing to the middle of your forehead.

 If you listen carefully to the notes right in your forehead, you will begin to hear exactly what note you are hitting.